-WARDS.
+BOROUGH WARDS

-Section 1.
-The court of quarter sessions, upon petition, may divide boroughs into wards, erect new wards out of two or more adjoining wards, or parts thereof, divide any ward already erected into two or more wards, or alter the lines of any two or more adjoining wards; and may cause the lines or boundaries to be ascertained and established.

-Section 2.
-The petition shall be signed by twenty freehold residents of the borough, or of the ward whose limits it is proposed to change.
+Section 601.
+Power of Court to Erect and Change Wards and to Alter and Establish Lines.-The court of quarter sessions, upon petition, may divide boroughs into wards, erect new wards, consolidate two or more wards into one ward out of two or more adjoining wards or parts thereof, attach land annexed to a borough to an adjacent ward or wards, divide any ward already erected into two or more wards, or alter the lines of any two or more adjoining wards, and may cause the lines or boundaries of wards to be ascertained and established.
+Section 602.
+Signing Petition; Appointment of Commissioners; Report.-The petition shall be signed by twenty freehold residents of the borough, or of the ward, whose limits it is proposed to change.
 Upon its presentation, the court shall appoint three impartial men as commissioners, to inquire into the propriety of granting its prayers.
-The commissioners, or any two of them, shall make a report to the next term of the court, and shall accompany it with a plot showing the boundary of the borough and wards before and after the proposed change, whenever the same cannot be fully designated by natural lines.
+The commissioners, or any two of them, shall make a report to the next term of the court, and shall accompany it with a plot, showing the boundary of the borough and wards before and after the proposed change, whenever the same cannot be fully designated by natural lines.

-Section 3.
-The court shall confirm the report nisi, which confirmation shall become absolute, unless exceptions are filed before the third day of the term next succeeding.
+Section 603.
+Confirmation of Report; Review.-The court shall confirm the report nisi, which confirmation shall become absolute unless exceptions are filed before the third day of the term next succeeding.
 The court may grant a review, if a better adjudication may thereby be secured, upon a petition presented before the third day of such succeeding term.

-Section 4.
-The commissioners appointed pursuant to section two of this article shall each receive three dollars per day, except a surveyor, who shall receive five dollars per day, for each day necessarily employed in the discharge of their duties, and mileage at the rate of five cents per mile for every mile necessarily traveled.
+Section 604.
+Compensation of Commissioners.-The commissioners shall each receive three dollars per day, except a surveyor who shall receive five dollars per day, for each day necessarily employed in the discharge of their duties, and mileage at the rate of five cents per mile for every mile necessarily traveled.

-Section 5.
-Such compensation shall be paid by the county during the term of court to which the report is made, to be reimbursed by the petitioners as directed by the court.
-To secure such reimbursement the court may require the petitioners to file a bond with their petition.
-All other costs and expenses incurred in the erection, division, or alteration of wards shall be paid by the petitioners, without liability upon the county.
+Section 605.
+Payment of Costs; Bond.-Such compensation shall be paid by the county, during the term of court to which the report is made, to be reimbursed by the petitioners, as directed by the court.
+To secure such reimbursement, the court may require the petitioners to file a bond with their petition.
+All other costs and expenses, incurred in the erection, division, or alteration of wards, shall be paid by the petitioners, without liability upon the county.

-Section 6.
-Officers in office at the time of any changes made pursuant to the preceding sections of this article shall remain in office until the expiration of the terms for which they have been elected.
-In case any vacancy shall occur, the same shall be filled by the court of quarter sessions, until the first Monday of January next succeeding the election at which such officers are elected, as provided in chapter eight, article one of this act.
+Section 606.
+Terms of Officers.-Officers in office at the time of any changes made pursuant to the preceding sections of this article, shall remain in office until the expiration of the terms for which they have been elected.
+In case any vacancy shall occur, the same shall be filled by the council, until the first Monday of January next succeeding the election at which such officers are to be elected, as provided in article eight of this act.

-Section 7.
-Boroughs may, by ordinance, change the name of any ward to number, or change the number of any ward to name.
-No such ordinance shall go into force until a certified copy thereof be filed with the clerk of the court of quarter sessions.
+Section 607.
+Change of Names and Numbers.-Boroughs may, by ordinance, change the name of any ward to a number, or change the number of any ward to name.
+No such ordinance shall go into force until a certified copy thereof is filed with the clerk of the court of quarter sessions.